 Prohibiting the Praise of God

 God is everywhere in American life.
 The country’s motto is “In God We Trust.”
-This not only appears in the lyrics of the U.S. national anthem but also on the dollar bills used every day.
+This phrase is common.
+It’s even on the dollar bills used every day.
 The U.S. Declaration of Independence described God as the Creator and stated that human rights are what the Creator has given us.
 All U.S. government officials, including the president and judges, say “So help me God” when they are sworn in.
 The most common ending in presidential speeches is “God bless America.”
 The Pledge of Allegiance recited in public schools describes the United States as “one nation under God.”

 Some of these traditions have lasted for more than two hundred years, almost as long as the history of the United States since its founding.
 But in the past sixty years, they have been constantly challenged by communist followers.

 One national lawyers’ association aims to remove the Ten Commandments from public display across the United States.
 The most famous case occurred in Montgomery, Alabama.
 In 2001, the association called for the removal of a slate bearing the Ten Commandments that was located in the rotunda of the state court.
 They found a judge who had been appointed by a Democratic president to hear the case.
 In a 76-page verdict, the judge ruled in favor of the lawyers’ association.
 The specifics of the ruling may sound ridiculous.
 For example, the judge claimed that the “solemn ambiance of the rotunda,” the frescoes behind the slate, and the atmosphere created by a picture window featuring a waterfall constituted sufficient reason to have the Ten Commandments removed.
 The judge also said that the slate’s “sloping top” resembled an open Bible and gave viewers cause to “feel as though the State of Alabama is advancing, endorsing, favoring or preferring, Christianity.”